 What is a Headlight Restoration Kit?

 Inside one of the best headlight restoration kits, you’ll find everything you need to transform your lights back to the visible, effective, and clear beams they once were.
-Complete kits coming with the sandpaper, polishing agent, and a protectant as well.
+A complete kit includes a polishing pad, sandpaper, polishing agent, lens sealing wipes, and a protectant as well.
 Some also come with the protective gear you need as well.
-While there are a few DIY methods out there, using a kit saves a lot of time and the results are far better than what you can do on your own.
-In fact, one package generally works on about three cars, so it’s well worth the money in the long run.
+While there are a few DIY methods out there, using a high quality car care kit saves a lot of time and the results are far better than what you can do on your own.
+In fact, one package generally works on about three car washes worth, so it’s well worth the money in the long run, and produces a brand new looking result.

 Why are My Headlights Discolored?

 It’s inevitable that your headlights will turn yellow; it’s just part of oxidation.
-The UV rays shining on your lights damage the casing.
+The UV rays shining on your lights damage the casing, causing yellowed headlights.
 Thankfully, a headlight restoration kit goes beyond cleaning the cover, but actually reapplies a UV protected coating which slows down the oxidation process in the future.

 Aside from the UV rays, you might also live in a location that deals with rock salt and snow.
 This eats away the headlight casing as well.
 Rock salt and road debris are infamous for scratching the headlight cover and creating crevices.
 If this goes untreated, you might end up needing new headlights completely.